 This diabetes might have been there before pregnancy and could have gone unnoticed by the mom-to-be or it could have developed during pregnancy.
 In both cases, the future mother must be well informed because gestational diabetes has long-term and short-term impacts on her and her baby.

 What is it?

-During her pregnancy, the woman is affected by all the hormonal changes needed for the foetus to grow.
+During her pregnancy, the woman is affected by all the hormonal changes needed for the fetus to grow.
 The hormones secreted by the placenta disturb the capacity of the body to use insulin.
-As the placenta grows, he produces more hormones that make it harder and harder for the insulin to do its job.
+As the placenta grows, it produces more hormones that make it harder and harder for the insulin to do its job.